memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 └── prj.conf
 ```

 One thing that you should notice immediately, is that we're using a [CMakeLists.txt](CMakeLists.txt).
 This is due to the fact that Zephyr's build system is based on [CMake](https://cmake.org/).
-You've read that right: While Zephyr provides its own meta-tool `west`, underneath there is yet another meta build system _CMake_ that will in turn, e.g., use `make` or `ninja`.
+You've read that right: While Zephyr provides its own meta-tool _West_, underneath there is yet another meta build system _CMake_ that will in turn, e.g., use `make` or `ninja`.

-> **Note:** You can find the application skeleton in the [`00_basics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/00_basics).
+> **Note:** You can find the complete application skeleton, including some additional comments, in the [`00_basics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/00_basics).

 #### West vs. CMake

 [West](https://docs.zephyrproject.org/latest/develop/west/index.html) is Zephyr's "Swiss army knife tool": It is mainly used for managing multiple repositories but also provides [Zephyr extension commands](https://docs.zephyrproject.org/latest/develop/west/zephyr-cmds.html) for building, flashing, and debugging applications.
 [CMake](https://cmake.org/), on the other hand, is used exclusively for building your application.

-Since we want to learn how things work underneath, for the following steps we'll be using _CMake_ first, and switch back to `west` after exploring the build process.
+Since we want to learn how things work underneath, for the following steps we'll be using _CMake_ first, and switch back to _West_ after exploring the build process.

 #### Kconfig